L8lawrence/Google-Data-Analytic-capstone-project/README.md

 Deliverable

-A description of all data sources used
+A description of all data sources used.

 Source of data - Cylistic Bike Share company.

 #3.
 Process

-Data processing and Cleaning is done using R programming
+Data processing and Cleaning is done using R programming script.

 .
 Created a column called "ride_length."
 .
 Created a column called "day_of_week."